ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: ForASec: Analysis Framework

-The \textit{internal diffusion capacitance} ($C_{diff}$) depends on both the sidewall perimeter $\mathit{PS}$ and area $\mathit{AS}$ of the source (drain) diffusion region and modeled as { $ \mathit{C_{diff} = \big(2.FO.WR_{p}.W_{pmin}.C_{pdmin}\big)+\big(FO.WR_{n}.W_{nmin}.C_{ndmin}\big)} $}, where $\mathit{C_{pdmin}}$ and $\mathit{C_{ndmin}}$ represent the minimum intrinsic capacitance for the pMOS and nMOS transistors, respectively.
-The minimum drain diffusion capacitance ($\mathit{C_{dmin}}$) for a single transistor is calculated as $\mathit{C_{dmin} = AS.C_{jbd} + PS.C_{jbsdw}}$, where $\mathit{C_{jbd}}$ is the capacitance per unit area between body and bottom of the drain, and $\mathit{C_{jbsdw}}$ is the capacitance per unit length of the junction between body and side walls of the drain.
-Similarly, the minimum source diffusion capacitance ($\mathit{C_{smin}}$) can be computed as well.
-We have modeled the \textit{propagation delay} as \textit{Elmore's delay} estimation because it considers the linear behavior of transistors to incorporate the effects of process variations.
-It is defined as the time required for charging and discharging the total capacitances via RC tree path from drain to source.
-This resistive behavior of the transistors is modeled as $\mathit{R_{on} = \frac{L}{\mu.C_{ox}.W.(V_{gs}-V_{th})}}$.
-We have modeled the resistances for individual pMOS and nMOS transistors in accordance with the configuration of universal gates on different inputs.
-Table \ref{tab:PD_NAND} indicates the Elmore delay relation for 6 possible transitions.
-We have modeled the leakage current at the gate level using the components mentioned in Equation \ref{equation:4}.
-The total leakage in an IC is the sum of leakage power of individual nMOS and pMOS transistors that are in the \emph{Off} state, which essentially depends on the input vector.
-In CMOS based ICs, half of the total transistors are always in the \emph{Off} state for any given vector.
+We have modeled the \textbf{leakage current} at the gate level using the components mentioned in Equation \ref{equation:4}.
+The total leakage in an IC is the sum of leakage power of individual nMOS and pMOS transistors that are in the \emph{Off} state, which mainly depends on the input vector.
+In CMOS-based ICs, half of the total transistors are always in the \emph{Off} state for any given vector.
 The stacking of two \emph{Off} transistors in series significantly reduces the sub-threshold leakage compared to a single \emph{Off} transistor.
-The two nMOS transistors in the NAND gate, shown in Fig. \ref{fig:NAND}, are in series and as a result of the stack effect on input vector 00, the total leakage current reduces by a factor 10$\mathit{^{\frac{-(V_{dd}.\sigma)}{n}}}$ by virtue of Kirchhoff's current law.
+The two nMOS transistors in the NAND gate, shown in Fig. \ref{fig:NAND}, are in series, and as a result of the stack effect on input vector 00, the total leakage current reduces by a factor 10$\mathit{^{\frac{-(V_{dd}.\sigma)}{n}}}$ by virtue of Kirchhoff's current law.
 The leakage power for the two input NAND gates can be modeled with respect to the input states as shown in Table \ref{tab:LP_NAND}.